 The incomparable Cotswolds offer so much to do, but where to start?
 Ask a dozen locals for their favourite places to go in the Cotswolds and you would get a dozen very different answers.
 It is not that we’re contrary types in these parts (far from it, Cotswolds folk are incredibly laid-back), it’s just that with so much to see and so much to do, it can be hard knowing where to start.

-Honey-coloured villages, outstanding natural beauty, classic architecture, arts and sporting events galore; no matter how much time you spend in the Cotswolds, there will always be something new to discover.
+Honey-coloured villages, outstanding natural beauty, classic architecture, inspired writers, arts and sporting events galore; no matter how much time you spend in the Cotswolds, there will always be something new to discover.

 Here are just a few starter ideas of things to see in the Cotswolds to inspire you - some are popular tourist attractions, but we’ve also included a few hidden gems.